bumoproject/bumo-docs-en/docs/BUMO_Keypair_Guide.rst

    0A24627551566B5555424B70444B526D48595777314D553855376E676F5165686E6F31363569109F0818C0843D20E80732146275696C642073696D706C65206163636F756E743A5F08011224627551566B5555424B70444B526D48595777314D553855376E676F5165686E6F3136356922350A246275516E6936794752574D4D454376585850673854334B35615A557551456351523670691A0608011A02080128C7A3889BAB20

-After signing the transaction_blob with the signature interface of ``ED25519`` and performing hexadecimal conversion, the resulting sign_data
+After signing the pending transaction (the byte array obtained by the inverse hexadecimal encoding of the transaction_blob) with the signature interface of ``ED25519`` and performing hexadecimal conversion, the resulting sign_data
 is: